rs-pete/text_editor/README.md

 # Basic Text Editor
-Simple text editor I am making.
+A simple text editor similar to vim.

+##Run
+Down the raw code and then run gcc